OntimizeWeb/docs/docs/guide/16b-deployment.md

 4. Configure the web server to redirect request for missing files to `index.html`.
 You can reed more about this topic in the [Angular docs](https://angular.io/guide/deployment#routed-apps-must-fallback-to-indexhtml){:target="_blank"}.

+{: .note }
->**NOTE**: This is *not* a production deployment.
+>: This is *not* a production deployment.
 It's not optimized and it won't be fast for users.
 It might be good enough for sharing your progress and ideas internally with managers, teammates, and other stakeholders.

 ## Optimize for production